 All our efforts will demonstrate our responsibility as a healthcare provider and enabler to share and promote best practice in all areas associated with physical and emotional well-being.
 To that end, we intend to develop a Modern Slavery Policy bringing together relevant clinical and non-clinical processes (including our existing policy and our bespoke training) in one place.

 The topic of Modern Slavery is already discussed in all facilities’ Ethics and Compliance Committees; but we will ensure that regular reporting is made also to the Corporate Ethics and Compliance Committee.
 This Committee will supervise the creation of a Modern Slavery Working Group which will have responsibility for ensuring continuous improvement in all activities described in this document.

-Responsibility for our modern slavery programme
+Who takes responsibility for our modern slavery programme?

 HCA employs a dedicated Safeguarding Lead who oversees safeguarding leadership at our hospitals and healthcare facilities.
 We also employ an Ethics and Compliance Officer and Freedom to Speak Up Guardian who is responsible for the delivery of our Ethics and Compliance Programme.
 Accountability for the prevention of modern slavery rests with the Company’s leadership who have overall responsibility for this statement and for ensuring that policy, internal systems and controls are kept under regular observation to ensure that the there is no gap between what we say we will do and what we actually do.